rzki/laravel-volt-livewire-boilerplate/README.md

 # Laravolt Livewire Boilerplate

-This is a boilerplate project for Laravel using Livewire.
+This is a boilerplate project for Laravel using Livewire, and Volt for Admin Dashboard.

 ## Getting Started